MagTOCml/magtocml.github.io/_project/1-spot.md

 ---
 layout: post
-description: Use Twitter to SpotaTOC & Help Build the Dataset
+description: Use the TOCspotter App to Help Build the Dataset
 date: 2021-10-01 11:59:59
 title: Spot
 icon: 1_spotting.png